unixwzrd/venvutil/README.md

 This logging combined with the frozen environments can be used to ensure that your virtual environments are consistent and reproducible as well as tracking changes and rolling back to a previous state.
 There are numerous commands which will work with Conda created and using either Pip or Conda for package management.
 I would like to add support for other package managers which may be used in a compatible virtual environments.
 Two useful commands are `lenv` which not only lists the environments, but also their last update date.
 The `ccln` command will clone the current venv and switch you to the cloned environment.
 There are many other useful commands and functions available, check out the [venv_functs.sh](docs/shdoc/bin/shinclude/venv_funcs_sh.md) file for more information.

-Configuration options, logs and freezes are found in the `$HOME
+Configuration options, logs and freezes are found in the `$HOME`

-## C++, G++, and LD Pass-Throughs *TODO* - Meson issues again
+## ~~C++, G++, and~~ LD Pass-Through

-These are specific wrappers for C++, G++, and LD that ensure compatibility without compromising security or functionality, but are necessary work-arounds on macOS  in order to take advantage of Apple Silicon optimizations for NumPy and other packages.
-This will allow them to take advantage of the GPU and NEON optimizations.
-This was necessary due to the Meson integration into the Pip recompile.

-Briefly, here are the instructions for building NumPy with the optimizations turned on.
+Meson was fixed which gave me troubles tracking this down, so I am removing the hard links for c++ and g++, but leaving in the ld script pass-through just in case something else tries to invoke it using the wrong flag for `--version` when it needs to be `-v`, here are the instructions for building NumPy with the optimizations turned on.
+It also seems that after I built GCC, it conflicted with the Xcode c++ compiler, installing another c++ in /usr/local/bin which was simply a herd link to g++.

 ```bash
 CFLAGS="-I/System/Library/Frameworks/vecLib.framework/Headers -Wl,-framework -Wl,Accelerate -framework Accelerate" pip install numpy==1.26.* --force-reinstall --no-deps --no-cache --no-binary :all: --no-build-isolation --compile -Csetup-args=-Dblas=accelerate -Csetup-args=-Dlapack=accelerate -Csetup-args=-Duse-ilp64=true
 ```

-- **NOTE** Something changed in the Meson build with pip install and compile, I'm tracking this down.

-That will build and install NumPy 1.26 into your Python virtual environment.
+This will build and install NumPy 1.26 into your Python virtual environment.
+With the Accelerate Framework optimizations on, you can now use NumPy with Apple Silicon.

 ### Purpose